ni/nimi-python/docs/nidcpower/class.rst

             Starts generation or acquisition, causing the NI-DCPower session to leave the Uncommitted state or Committed state and enter the Running state.
-To return to the Committed state call the :py:meth:`nidcpower.Session.abort` method.
+To return to the Uncommitted state call the :py:meth:`nidcpower.Session.abort` method.
 Refer to the `Programming
             States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic in
             the *NI DC Power Supplies and SMUs Help* for information about the